Douglas Baker’s new book on walking meditation–an alternative to traditional meditation…

 Five-Minute Mindfulness: Walking

-Douglas Baker’s book, Five-Minute Mindfulness: Walking, is a user-friendly guide to cultivating mindfulness in movement as an alternative and complement to the rigors of a sitting meditation practice.
+Douglas Baker’s book, Five-Minute Mindfulness: Walking, is a user-friendly guide to mindfulness in movement as an alternative and complement to the rigors of a sitting meditation practice.